akka/akka/docs/src/main/paradox/scala/http/client-side/host-level.md

 (concurrently) the application will have 12 concurrently running client flow materializations.
 All of these share the resources of the single pool.

-This means that, if the pool's `pipelining-limit` is left at `1` (effecitvely disabeling pipelining), no more than 12 requests can be open at any time.
+This means that, if the pool's `pipelining-limit` is left at `1` (effectively disabling pipelining), no more than 12 requests can be open at any time.
 With a `pipelining-limit` of `8` and 12 concurrent client flow materializations the theoretical open requests maximum is `96`.